-60 years of our campaign
+65 years of our campaign

 The problem of criminal justice

 The investigative procedures leading to the opening of a retrial in Japan are very different from those in Europe.
 For example, in Japan, it is not necessary for the police and the prosecutors to reveal all the evidence in a case: for this reason, it is extremely difficult to find new evidence necessary for the opening of a retrial.
 In addition, in the event that the death row inmate who has requested a retrial is executed or dies for some reason, only the surviving family members, directly connected to the death row inmate, can request a retrial.
 However, many of the bereaved families generally do not apply for a retrial for fear of being ostracized by society.
 Moreover, even if a court issues a ruling to initiate a retrial, in Japan, the prosecution can continue to appeal against it.
-Therefore, regardless of whether the applicant for the retrial is the same detainee or his family after his departure, the prosecution can bury the case in obscurity, taking time and delaying the start of the retrial until the persons concerned have all disappeared.
+Therefore, regardless of whether the applicant for the retrial is the same detainee or his/her family after his/her departure, the prosecution can bury the case in obscurity, taking time and delaying the start of the retrial until the persons concerned have all disappeared.
 It is no exaggeration to say, therefore, that getting a new process for a retrial in Japan is "as difficult as getting a camel to pass through the eye of a needle."

 In fact, in the case of the posthumous retrial for Mr. Nishi, we do not know how much time and money was spent on convincing his grieving family to request a retrial: fortunately, in 2005 we were finally able to obtain consent from a family member and so we submitted the request for the retrial.
-Unfortunately, this relative also died and the process ended in progress, because it was not possible to find a new applicant.
+Unfortunately, this relative also died and the process ended while it was still in progress, because it was not possible to find a new applicant.
 No matter how much we supporters appeal Mr. Nishi's innocence, with the current law it is not possible to pave the way for the request for a retrial.
-This is absolutely not a problem that concerns only the "Fukuoka Incident", but this is also a problem common to many other cases of false convictions.
-Among the trials with false convictions in which the accused still continued to proclaim his innocence, there are cases in which even if he died, elderly people from his family somehow continued to demand the reopening of the retrial.
+This is absolutely not a problem that concerns only the "Fukuoka Incident", but this is also a problem common to many other cases of wrongful convictions.
+Among the trials with wrongful convictions in which the accused still continued to proclaim his/her innocence, there are cases in which even if he/she died, elderly people from his/her family somehow continued to demand the reopening of the retrial.
 However, since the prosecution continued to appeal and since it took time to start a new process, in the end there were no more heir applicants nor any more supporters.
 As you can understand, there are many problems with the criminal justice system in Japan: in recent years we have collaborated with lawyers and academics to bring the current Japanese law on the opening of retrials up to the level of the EU and other countries.
 We tried to do everything that was within our reach, presenting ourselves several times to the Diet; with pressure groups we worked hard to revise the law to initiate a new process and invited experts from abroad to give lectures in Japan.

 Japanese society does not reflect on the past